katarzyna-kw/tip-calculator/README.md

 ### What I learned

 This project was a great opportunity to practice refactoring pure Javascript for cleaner, less repetitive code.
 For example, I originally wrote the validationInput function with if statements for each of 3 user input elements (bill amount, number of people, custom tip amount).
 Then, I refactored validationInput to take in two arguments (element and elError) instead, eliminating the need for 3 separate if statements.
 Instead of 30+ lines of code, the function was reduced to 9 lines of code.

-### Continued development

-I am currently more confident writing code in vanilla JS as opposed to using a JS framework like React.
-To become more adept at writing code in React, I plan to recreate this project in that framework for learning purposes.

 ## Author